nsaje/dotfiles/server/restapi/docs/api_blueprint.md

 This document describes the Zemanta One REST Campaign Management API.

-The API enables [Zemanta](https://www.zemanta.com) clients to programatically create and manage campaigns, ad groups and content ads using RESTful objects.
+The API enables [Zemanta](https://www.zemanta.com) clients to programmatically create and manage campaigns, ad groups and content ads using RESTful objects.
 Custom performance reports are also available as part of the API.

 In order to use Zemanta REST API, please contact your sales representative.